ageorgakakis/EnsembleVariability/FORTRAN/README.md

 `data ptype /0, 0, 1, 1/`

-where `ptype` is a table that defines the prior type: flat (`0`) within a given range of gaussian (`1`).
+where `ptype` is a table that defines the prior type: flat (`0`) within a given range, or gaussian (`1`).
 In the case of a flat prior the tables `low` and `upper` list the lower and upper limit of the interval.
 In the case of a gaussian prior the `low` table entry corresponds to the mean and the `upper` table-entry to the sigma.

 For each data point of Figure 5 of [Paolillo et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.4398P/abstract) there is a separate mock AGN catalogue selected in the same luminosity interval.
 These mock AGN catalogues are read in as fits binary tables in the lines that look like: